The desert is not quite how I imagined it.

 The sea was quite choppy and visibility was poor.
 All I saw was the blue of the water and was trying to concentrate on not breathing in more water through the snorkel!

-It wasn't working.
-More swallowed ocean!
+It wasn't working and I swallowed more ocean!

 Third try with a different mask and snorkel.
 I got closer, but the animals moved away rapidly with a quick flick of their tails before I could see one up close up.